awsdocs/amazon-efs-user-guide/doc_source/alternative-efs-backup.md

 1. **Create an AWS Identity and Access Management User** – If you already have an IAM user, go ahead and skip to the next step\.
 Otherwise, see [Create an IAM User](setting-up.md#setting-up-iam)\.

 1. **Create an Amazon S3 bucket** – If you already have a bucket that you want to host the rsync scripts in, go ahead and skip to the next step\.
-Otherwise, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
+Otherwise, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service User Guide*\.

 1. **Download the rsync scripts and templates** – Download all of the rsync scripts and templates in the [EFSBackup folder](https://github.com/awslabs/data-pipeline-samples/tree/master/samples/EFSBackup) from GitHub\.
 Make a note of the location on your computer where you downloaded these files\.

-1. **Upload the rsync scripts to your S3 bucket** – For instructions on how to upload objects into your S3 bucket, see [Add an Object to a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
+1. **Upload the rsync scripts to your S3 bucket** – For instructions on how to upload objects into your S3 bucket, see [Add an Object to a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html) in the *Amazon Simple Storage Service User Guide*\.

 1. Change the permissions on the uploaded rsync scripts to allow **Everyone** to **Open/Download** them\.
-For instructions on how to change the permissions on an object in your S3 bucket, see [Editing Object Permissions](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/EditingPermissionsonanObject.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For instructions on how to change the permissions on an object in your S3 bucket, see [Editing Object Permissions](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/EditingPermissionsonanObject.html) in the *Amazon Simple Storage Service User Guide*\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/efs/latest/ug/images/s3upload.png)

 1. **Update your templates** – Modify the `wget` statement in the `shellCmd` parameter to point to the Amazon S3 bucket where you put the startup script\.
 Save the updated template, and use that template when you're following the procedure in [Step 3: Create a data pipeline for backup](#step3-create-pipeline)\.
 **Note**
 We recommend that you limit access to your Amazon S3 bucket to include the IAM account that activates the AWS Data Pipeline for this backup solution\.
-For more information, see [Editing Bucket Permissions](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/EditingBucketPermissions.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For more information, see [Editing Bucket Permissions](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/EditingBucketPermissions.html) in the *Amazon Simple Storage Service User Guide*\.

 You are now hosting the rsync scripts for this backup solution, and your backups are no longer dependent on GitHub availability\.